North Shore Remembrance Day events take place in West Vancouver, the City of North Vancouver, and, in the District of North Vancouver, at Cates Park.

 The City of North Vancouver and the District of North Vancouver are two separate municipalities and they each have their own Remembrance Day ceremonies on November 11th each year.

-Cates Park itself is a beautiful venue, so a nice place to explore or enjoy a picnic after the ceremony (assuming good weather).
+Cates Park itself is a beautiful venue, so a nice place to explore or enjoy a picnic after the ceremony in normal years (assuming good weather).
 There is a pier, walking trails along the waterfront and a giant kids’ playground.

 The Cates Park Ceremonies

-The ceremony at Cates Park typically starts at around 10:15 am or shortly after.
-In years that the event is open to the public, it attracts several hundred people and includes the usual two minutes of silence, a prayer, a short talk by a local dignitary or two, and the laying of wreathes.
+The ceremony at Cates Park starts at around 10:15 am or shortly thereafter.
+In years when the event is open to the public, it attracts several hundred people and includes the usual two minutes of silence, a prayer and the laying of wreathes.
 An area choir also often sings.

-A couple of minutes before 11 o’clock the Vice Commodore ordered the flotilla to attention, Psalm 107 (verses 23-31) were read, the Last Post was played and then a cannon was fired.
-In typical years, there is then the traditional two minutes of silence.
-This is usually followed by the Reveille bugle call at which time all vessels masthead their ensigns (i.e., raise their national flags).
+A couple of minutes before 11:00 am the Vice Commodore orders the flotilla to attention, Psalm 107 (verses 23-31) is read, the Last Post is played and then a cannon is fired.
+There is then the traditional two minutes of silence.
+This is usually followed by the Reveille bugle call at which time all vessels masthead their ensigns (i.e. raise their national flags).
 The event then finishes with a prayer and a hymn.

 For more details about the Remembrance Day event at Cates Park in normal years, see the Burrard Yacht Club‘s website.